lit/lit.dev/packages/lit-dev-content/site/articles/article/redux-reactive-controllers.md

 }
 ```

-Pressing the buttons in `shape-dials` should now update the count!
+The counts are now pulled from the state in Redux and any updates to the state will update the component!

 To accomplish this, we initialized the `SelectorController` with the shared Redux store and rendered the entire state.